openstack/kuryr-kubernetes/doc/source/specs/stein/vhostuser.rst

 installation, but OpenStack can be configured to work with vhost-user ports.
-In case of vhost-user port in bare-metal installation there is no device, DPDK applications use unix domain socket created by Open vSwitch daemon, it's control plain socket.
-Kuryr-kubernetes has to move this vhost-user socket file to path available for pod.
+In case of vhost-user port in bare-metal installation there is no device, DPDK applications use unix domain socket created by Open vSwitch daemon, it's control plane socket.
+Kuryr-kubernetes has to move this vhost-user socket file to a path available for pod.

 Proposed solution